shanthiacharya/Udacity-Nano-Project-1--Event-Planner/README.md

 1. Works for both desktop and mobile.
 2. Instant validation on forms and password strength meter
+3. Google location Api to autosuggest address
-3. App uses firebase as backend to store event information.
+4. App uses firebase as backend to store event information.
-4. Grunt file to automate the front end workflow
+5. Grunt file to automate the front end workflow

 Installation
 ---
 1. Download and Unzip this repository
 2. Install Dependencies
-3.

 ```
     npm install